hillstreetlabs/espresso/README.md

 * Watching arbitrary JS test files and Solidity smart contract files and re-running tests accordingly
 * Writing a wrapper around Truffle's config class so we can use truffle.js for projects that have it and generate a valid Truffle config for ones that don't

-### Accomplishments that we're proud of

-Successfully compiling and running one folder of Open Zeppelin tests—and doing it twice as fast as Open Zeppelin's testing framework.

 ### Performance

 We're just starting to do benchmarking, but the performance thus far has been promising.
 On a demo folder of Open Zeppelin tests, espresso compiled Solidity, deployed to a test RPC and ran the tests almost twice as fast as Open Zeppelin's implementation of Truffle.
 Specifically, both successfully completed the 90 tests, with **espresso taking 8.577s and Truffle taking 14.666s**.